kushagra06/grid-modrl/results.md

 ##### Notes:

-* Learning become brittle with larger domains and "random" module.

-* Works for any initialization of lambdas (>0)

 * Reward curves become smoother as the number of modules increase.

 * Increasing the number of modules have no effect on learning.